ytsaurus/ytsaurus/yt/docs/README.md

 When working with tables, keep the following in mind:

 - There must be a reference to the table, for example: "Table 1 shows...".
-- It is mandatory to add a table title: `<small>Table N — Title of the table`.
+- It is mandatory to add a table title: `<small>Table N — Title of the table</small>`.
 It should start with a capital letter, without a period at the end.
 - Periods are not needed in the table: neither in the header nor in the cells.

 Example: